Hkattelu/Hkattelu.github.io/hugo/content/posts/the-value-of-engineering.md

 In the world of move fast, find PMF, and generate virality - I feel like this simple thing got lost.
 Just building simple things that work and help people.
 It's fine to move a bit slower if it means devs can not burn out and things don't break.
 Unfortunately stability and quality only generate value long term.

+---

+## What “good engineering” looks like day‑to‑day

+- Clear contracts between services.
+If a dependency fails, the blast radius is understood and contained.
+- Operational excellence: alerts with actionability, not noise.
+Postmortems that teach, not blame.
+- Code you can read a year later.
+Fewer patterns, better docs, and tests that describe behavior.
+- Rollouts you can reason about: progressive, observable, and easy to roll back.

+None of this is flashy.
+It compounds.
+Every day you avoid a fire is a day you can invest back into users.

+## The compounding effect

+I’ve watched “slightly slower but safer” teams ship more value in six months than “hero mode” teams do in two.
+Reasons:

+1. They spend fewer cycles firefighting.
+2. They attract collaborators who value reliability.
+3. They earn the right to take bigger bets, because their stakeholders trust them.

+## What I reward on teams I work with

+- Owning the outcome end‑to‑end: design → implementation → quality → launch → maintenance.
+- Communicating the why: the risk, the rollback plan, the user impact.
+- Leaving the campsite cleaner: every change makes the system a bit easier to operate.

+Good engineering isn’t anti‑speed.
+It’s how you go fast on purpose.

 Maybe i'm just a cynic and it's normal to get less enthusiastic about programming as I get older.
 Or maybe the world really is a different place.